elastic/elasticsearch/CONTRIBUTING.md

 Elasticsearch uses the Gradle wrapper for its build.
 You can execute Gradle using the wrapper via the `gradlew` script in the root of the repository.

-Eclipse users can automatically configure their IDE: `gradle eclipse` then `File: Import: Existing Projects into Workspace`.
+Eclipse users can automatically configure their IDE: `./gradlew eclipse` then `File: Import: Existing Projects into Workspace`.
 Select the option `Search for nested projects`.
 Additionally you will want to ensure that Eclipse is using 2048m of heap by modifying `eclipse.ini` accordingly to avoid GC overhead errors.

-IntelliJ users can automatically configure their IDE: `gradle idea` then `File->New Project From Existing Sources`.
+IntelliJ users can automatically configure their IDE: `./gradlew idea` then `File->New Project From Existing Sources`.
 Point to the root of the source directory, select
 `Import project from external model->Gradle`, enable